-A Google patent application explores how Google may answer factual questions from unstructured Web pages and results rather than from more structured sources such as Freebase or Wikipedia, using entity references in text on pages.
+A Google patent application explores how Google may use entity references to answer factual questions from unstructured Web pages and results rather than from more structured sources such as Freebase or Wikipedia.
 The processes described in the patent are pretty interesting, and they might be more familiar to an SEO-trained audience than a Semantic Web one, like a result that ranks well because of a “query deserves freshness” approach.

-They also avoid a problem for the search engines that I’ve been thinking about for weeks.
+They also avoid a problem for the search engines that I’ve been thinking about for a while.

 Continue reading “How Google May Use Entity References to Answer Questions”